Emerson Electric – Political Spending (2018)

 The report shall be made available within 12 months of the annual meeting and identify all recipients and the amount paid to each recipient from Company funds.

 We acknowledge that our Company discloses a policy on corporate political spending and its contributions to state-level candidates, parties and committees on its website.
-However, we believe this is deficient because the Company will not disclose the following expenditures made for political purposes:
+We believe this is deficient because the Company will not disclose the following expenditures made for political purposes:

 • A list of trade associations to which it belongs and how much it gave to each;